CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 13. Every policy on the list, has its definition name, reference ID and the associated group.
 However, you do need to define a group for each policy.
 To do so, click on the **…** to open the context menu and select **Edit groups**.

 14. Make sure all policies are associated to a group.
 Please notice that policies can be associated to multiple groups.
+Here we are selecting **Group 1** and select **Save**.

 ![edit group](../Images/edit-group.png)